Elizabeth García Vilchis defends the lies of the week: “it is a necessary exercise”

 In Cancun, Quintana Roo, García Vilchis accused that the media and social networks have “questioned, criticized and even reviled with insults and offenses” his section, in addition that national and international organizations consider the exercise “as a space that stigmatizes the media. of communication and journalists ”.

-“However, there are thousands of citizens who appreciate that false news is denied here and disinformation campaigns are dismantled,” he said.
+“However, there are thousands of citizens who are grateful that false news is denied here and disinformation campaigns are dismantled,” he said.

 The person in charge of the morning section also denounced that messages were published on social networks about Mexicans in the United States who allegedly received money to support the president in New York.

-“They said that people showed support for the President and that they had paid him 100 thousand dollars, which was also false ”, explained García Vilchis.
+“They said that people showed support for the President and that they had paid him 100 thousand dollars, which also turned out to be false ”, explained García Vilchis.
 Just on November 15, after his visit to New York, President López Obrador accused a “dirty war” in social networks against migrants, to whom they indicated to receive 100 dollars for supporting him.

 Elizabeth García Vilchis pointed out that since the initiative of Electrical Reform of President López Obrador, “not a single week has passed without attacks and fake news.”

-Pointed to Maria Amparo Casar, CEO of Mexicans Against Corruption and Impunity, for having written about the Electrical Reform, but he doubted if it was “Marío Amparo Casar.”
+Pointed to Maria Amparo Casar, CEO of Mexicans Against Corruption and Impunity, for having written about the Electricity Reform, but he doubted if it was “Marío Amparo Casar.”

 “Marío Amparo Casar, María Amparo, yes?”
 He questioned.

-García Vilchis presented a Parametry survey that shows that 80% of those surveyed consider that the Federal Electricity Commission (CFE) should be strengthened; 15% said it should disappear; and 5% said they did not know.

-Also read: Sedena announces creation of the National Guard Tourist Security Battalion in the Riviera Maya
+Also read: Sedena announces creation of the Tourist Security Battalion of the National Guard in the Riviera Maya

 ed